Managing capacity-based routing for stores

 Configuring the time of the daily capacity reset

-You can configure the daily capacity reset in three ways when defining opening hours per store or across regions:
+The capacity limits will apply for each day of the week.
+You can optionally configure the daily capacity reset in 3 ways by defining opening hours per store or across regions:

 When capacity resets, any pending orders will no longer use up capacity.
 For instance, if a store has a daily capacity of 10 items and, by the end of the day, there are 5 orders left to fulfill, when the daily capacity resets, it will go back to 10 in full, and those 5 remaining orders won't count towards the new day's capacity.